osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 - `--device /dev/fuse`:
-  Apptainer must write to the [FUSE](https://man7.org/linux/man-pages/man4/fuse.4.html) device to create isolated filesystems for container universe jobs.
+  Apptainer must write to the [FUSE](https://man7.org/linux/man-pages/man4/fuse.4.html) device to create isolated filesystems for container jobs.
 Device access is denied to docker containers by default.

 #### Minimum Privileges

-The reccommended security configuration can be further reduced in scope with the following configuration options:
+The recommended security configuration can be further reduced in scope with the following configuration options:

 - Define a custom seccomp profile for the EP container: Rather than disabling seccomp entirely, a custom set of seccomp filters may be defined.
 It is recommended to begin with the [default seccomp JSON configuration](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json)